nextcloud/push/README.md

 _Note about `push()` and `update()`_:
 - `push()` will create a new item and erase any old item with the same keyword/userId/appId.
 - `update()`will only update existing item.
 There is no confirmation if the item was already published before or not.

+### Testing the _PushItem Update_ with the ./occ command

+The `push:test` command comes with an option to register the testing notification using a _keyword_, with a long enough TTL, allowing an admin to edit the content of the testing notification before the recipient of the notification open a session on the Nextcloud.

+- Assuming the recipient's username on Nextcloud is _cult_
+- Create the notification using the following command:

+>     ./occ push:test --keyword new cult

+- If the recipient is currently logged, a notification should be visible on Nextcloud
+- If not, try the following command to change the text of the notification:

+>     ./occ push:test --keyword 'An other message' cult

+- If the recipient haven't seen the first notification yet, the next time a session is opened on Nextcloud the testing notification will be edited.

 ### yay, animation.